avajs/ava/docs/recipes/react.md

 ## Setting up Babel

-The first thing you need to do is to set up `babel` to transpile JSX code from the tests by adding an AVA section to your `package.json`:
+The first step is setting up Babel to transpile JSX code from the tests by adding an AVA section to your package.json:

 ```json
 {